Horizon Forbidden West: Gameplay design

-One of the team's biggest goals was to "recapture the magic" of the original game.
-As with the original game, the team identified three main pillars for development: having strong and memorable characters, exploration emphasizing the majesty of nature and ancient ruins, and "clever" combat which encourages strategic planning.
-As Aloy journeys into the Forbidden West, the team wanted to ensure that "there is always a mystery for her to unravel, and always more for her to explore."
+The goal for Guerrilla for the sequel was to retain the core qualities of the original game.
+As with the original game, the team identified three main pillars for development: having strong and memorable characters, exploration emphasizing the majesty of nature and ancient ruins, and strategic combat.
+The team wanted to ensure that "there is always a mystery" for Aloy to discover, and "always more for her to explore".
 As a result, underwater and aerial exploration were added to the game, though the development of both were noted to be challenging from a technical perspective.
-Quest designer Samantha Schoonen described underwater exploration as a "natural extension to traverse long-lost unknown places".
-The team intentionally avoided the oppressive tone typically found in underwater levels in other video games and instead focused on "fast and agile traversal" and stealth gameplay.
+Quest designer Samantha Schoonen described underwater exploration as a "natural extension to traverse long-lost unknown places", and the team intentionally avoided the oppressive tone typically found in these levels in other video games and instead focused on agile traversal and stealth gameplay.
 The gameplay was designed to promote the player's choices.
 For instance, new tools were introduced to aid transversal and exploration as well as provide multiple ways to solve environmental puzzles; various playstyles were supported, enabling players to choose how they engage with enemies and switch between playstyles at will; and skill trees were also overhauled completely.
-Cauldrons return from Zero Dawn, though their designs are more varied to upset the player's expectations.
+The game's underground dungeons (known in-game as Cauldrons) had more varied design to upset the player's expectations.
 Some cauldrons were also tied to larger and more extensive set pieces.